Suzanne Valadon at the Centre Pompidou

 More info

-To kick off the new year in style, the Quai Branly Museum is taking on the most precious of metals, gold.
-Through jewelry and clothing, the institution showcases the enduring fascination this material has held, as well as how people have always sought to master it to demonstrate their power.
-Centuries of fabrics and struck pieces will be gathered here, to dazzle us and take us on a journey around the world, from the Maghreb to Japan, passing through the Middle Eastern countries, India, and ... .
+To kick off the new year in style, the quai Branly museum is taking on the most precious of metals, gold.
+Through jewelry and clothing, the institution showcases the fascination this material has always held, as well as the ways humans have sought to master it to demonstrate their power.
+Centuries of fabrics and minted pieces will come together here, to dazzle us, and take us on a journey around the world, from Maghreb to Japan, passing through the Middle Eastern countries, India, and China.

 Picasso.
 Art in Motion